ArthurHeitmann/arctic_shift/download_links.md

 ## Torrents

 Torrents are available either in the original zst_blocks format or as recompressed zst files.
-Zst files are reformatted and updated with additional data sources.
+Zst files up to 2024-03 are reformatted and updated with additional data sources.
 For question specifically regarding zst files, ask [u/Watchful1](https://www.reddit.com/user/Watchful1/).
+Starting from 2024-04, archives will only be released as zst files by me.

 Please seed the torrents for as long as possible.
 Shortly after release downloads will be a bit slow.